genFD/react-part-I-projects/01-components-props-jsx/readme.md

 Nice! we’ve set up `Menu` to pass down information to the `Pizza` component.
 The data in `data.js` is retrieved in `Menu` and flow downward from `Menu` to `Pizza`.
-If we put the pieces together, the final version of the `Menu` component looks like this :
+If we put the pieces together, the final version of the `Menu` component looks like so :

 ```jsx
 function Menu() {